xiaofengsoft/postsync/Readme.en.md

 ### Optimization Tasks

-- [ ] Fix the bug of image upload limited to one repeatedly.
 - [ ] Optimize the checking login status of platforms.
 - [ ] Materialize the timeout
 - [ ] Record the logs of the process.